Indoor FTTH Flat Cable

 • LSZH outer sheath for indoor installations

-• Direct termination friendly structure
+• Direct-termination-friendly structure

 • White or black outer jacket available on request